The major is a part of the Department of Sociology and Anthropology, an academic unit within the College of Arts and Letters.

-The anthropology program at JMU is designed to introduce you to the breadth of the discipline illustrating the topics and issues of the modern world that are addressed by its four sub-fields: cultural anthropology, biological anthropology, archeology and linguistics.
-Building from a general program, you can choose to concentrate in the theory and practice of any of the subfields except linguistics.
+The anthropology program at JMU is designed to introduce students to the breadth of the discipline illustrating the topics and issues of the modern world that are addressed by its four sub-fields: cultural anthropology, biological anthropology, archeology and linguistics.
+Building from a general program, students can choose to concentrate in the theory and practice of any of the subfields except linguistics.

-The program is strongly practice-oriented and encourages you to participate in internships, field schools, independent studies, and special topics that allow you to broaden your anthropological awareness.
+The program is strongly practice-oriented and encourages students to participate in internships, field schools, independent studies, and special topics that allow them to broaden their anthropological awareness.
 All of the faculty are actively involved in significant research within their chosen areas of study.
 This scholarship is not only reflected in courses that are current and informed by practical experience, but also in a wide range of opportunities for students to be mentored by faculty in collaborative research projects.

 New Freshmen and Transfer Students

-Declare anthropology as your major when you register for orientation.
+Students should declare anthropology as their major when they register for orientation.

 Currently Enrolled Major Changers

-Submit a "Change or Declaration of Major" form to the Anthropology program coordinator in Sheldon Hall, room 122.
+Students should submit a "Change or Declaration of Major" form to the anthropology program coordinator in Sheldon Hall, Room 122.